UK former far-right leader Robinson freed from prison

 Daniel LEAL-OLIVAS, AFP/File

+Robinson was accused of using pejorative language, referring to it as a trial of "Muslim child rapists".

-Robinson was given a suspended jail sentence and told he would face immediate imprisonment if he embarked on similar conduct within 18 months.
+He was given a suspended jail sentence and told he would face immediate imprisonment if he embarks on similar conduct within 18 months.

-In May 2018, he broadcast on Facebook outside Leeds Crown Court about a trial which was under reporting restrictions imposed to avoid prejudicing that case and other related ones.
+In May 2018, Robinson broadcast on Facebook outside Leeds Crown Court about a trial which was under reporting restrictions imposed to avoid prejudicing that case and other related ones.

 "During his live-streaming the appellant had referred to the supposed religion of the defendants, the ethnicity of the alleged victims, the costs of the prosecutions, and (he) questioned why publication was prohibited," Burnett said.